kumahq/kuma-demo/deploy/KUBERNETES.md

 In the following steps, we will be using the pod name of the `kuma-control-plane-*************` pod.
 Please replace any `{KUMA_CP_POD_NAME}` with your pod name.

-6.
+6. Navigate into the directory where all the kuma-demo YAML files are:

 ```
 cd kuma-demo/deploy
 ```

 Note: This folder will eventually be moved into the Kuma main repository.
-It will contain all the necessary YAML files to deploy Kuma on Kubernetes and Universal.
+It will contain all the necessary YAML files to deploy Kuma on Kubernetes and universal mode.

-7.
+7. Deploy Kuma's sample marketplace application

 ```
 $ kubectl apply -f kuma-demo-aio.yaml